96boards/documentation/enterprise/developerbox/README.md

 ---
 # Using the Develoer Box

-A comprehensive guide to using the [Devloper ox](https://www.96boards.org/product/developerbox) Enterprise Edition developer box.
+A comprehensive guide to using the Devloper Box Enterprise Edition developer box.
 This guide is written by the [96Boards](https://www.96boards.org) team at [Linaro](http://www.linaro.org) with community contributions and links to third-party content.

 ## Software